 Staff interactions

-When I talked with the Orascoptic rep when I was asking questions and deciding on my final choice of loupes and frames, he effortlessly guided me through the process and really knew his stuff!
+When I talked with the Orascoptic rep when I was asking questions and deciding on my final choice of loupes and frames, he effortlessly guided me through the process and knew his stuff!

 He warned me about the loupes being directly in front of my eyes, telling me it may be challenging to see the computer and make eye contact with patients.